Newnham & Selwyn Colleges from the air circa 1910Newnham College

 Of particular interest are The Clough Gates.
 Anne Jemima Clough is commemorated in these bronze gates.
 It was she who was invited by Henry Sidgwick in 1871 to take charge of a house in town for a group of young women who attended his lectures.
 Four years later this group settled at Newnham Hall, now Old Hall, and Newnham College was founded.

-Cambridge Inscriptions Explained by Nancy Gregory (2006) looks at the background the main gateway, the Pfeiffer Arch [Clough Gates] in more detail:
+Cambridge Inscriptions Explained by Nancy Gregory (2006) looks at the background to the main gateway, the Pfeiffer Arch [Clough Gates] in more detail:

-In 1893, 18 years after Old Hall opened its doors, Basil Champneys completed the Pfeiffer Arch… The Memorial Gates were placed in the archway in honour of the college’s first Principal, Anne Jemima Clough, who had died the previous year.
+In 1893, 18 years after Old Hall opened its doors, Basil Champneys completed the Pfeiffer Arch.
+The Memorial Gates were placed in the archway in honour of the college’s first Principal, Anne Jemima Clough, who had died the previous year.
 A memorial inscription can be seen on two pear shaped plaques in the centre of the gates:

 Huic Collegio ANNE JEMIMA CLOUGH Prima Praefuit Cuius in Memoriam ANNO DOMINI MDCCCXCIII Potas p.c.Alumnae